mtekman/HaploForge/README.md

 Simply go to the [live application](https://mtekman.github.io/haploforge/) and go through the quick video tutorials (in total no longer than 10 minutes).

+### Can I install HaploForge locally? ###

+Yes, though there will be no performance benefit since HaploForge processess all data within the client web browser.

+However, there is a helper script availiable in this regard:

+    helpers/public/generate_public.sh

+Simply run this (examples provided in help text) to generate a public webpage and then host it using your preferred hosting software (e.g. apache2, nginx, lighttpd).

 ***NOTE:*** Family names and Sample IDs *must* be numeric